Christ in the House of Martha and Mary (Velázquez): Description and interpretation

 The plight of Martha clearly relates to that of the maid in the foreground.
-She has just prepared a large amount of food and, from the redness of her creased puffy cheeks, we can see that she is also upset.
+She has just prepared a large amount of food and, from the redness of her creased puffy cheeks, she is also upset.
 To comfort her (or perhaps even to rebuke her), the elderly woman indicates the scene in the background reminding her that she cannot expect to gain fulfillment from work alone.
-The maid, who cannot bring herself to look directly at the biblical scene and instead looks out of the painting towards us, meditates on the implications of the story, which for a theologically alert contemporary audience included the traditional superiority of the vita contemplativa (spiritual life) over the vita activa (temporal life).
+The maid, who cannot bring herself to look directly at the biblical scene and instead looks out of the painting towards viewers, meditates on the implications of the story, which for a theologically alert contemporary audience included the traditional superiority of the vita contemplativa (spiritual life) over the vita activa (temporal life).
 Saint Augustine had drawn this moral from the story in the 5th century, followed by countless other divines.
 In the Counter-Reformation the usefulness of the "active life" was somewhat upgraded by many writers to counter Lutheran assertions of the spiritual adequacy of "faith alone".

 This is the most likely interpretation of the painting.
 However, scholars have given other readings of it.
 Some have argued over the identities of the characters, suggesting that the maid in the foreground is actually Martha herself and the lady standing in the background is just an incidental character.

 Another point of contention is the representation of the background.
-On the one hand, we may be looking at a mirror or through a hatch at the biblical scene.
+On the one hand, it may be a mirror or a view through a hatch at the biblical scene.
 If so, it would imply that the whole painting, foreground and background, is set in Christ's time and would perhaps lend weight to the argument that the maid in the foreground is Martha.
 On the other hand, the biblical scene may just be a painting which is hung in the maid's kitchen.
+(Other scholars have even suggested that the background image is the dream or vision of the maid, because it is elevated.)
 Given that the bodegones usually represent images of contemporary Spain, many have thought that this is the most likely explanation.
 However, the National Gallery say that following cleaning and restoration in 1964, it is now clear that the smaller scene is framed by a hatch or aperture through the wall.
 The suggestion of other possibilities, especially that of the scene as a painting, may remain as an element in the meaning of the work.